hominee/crossbus/README.md

-  crossbus neither provide runtime for app execution nor access the system interface abstraction. any runtime are allowed,  the system-provided /
+  crossbus neither provide runtime for app execution nor access the system interface abstraction. no built-in runtime, but any runtime is allowed,
-  third-party's / that from `FFI`-binding all works.
+  the system-provided / third-party's / that from `FFI`-binding all work.
   Last but not least, even a bare-bone [noop-waker executor](https://docs.rs/futures-task/latest/futures_task/fn.noop_waker.html) can do.